sciencelee/chicago-red-light-cameras/readme.md

 <img src="images/intersections_of_interest.png" width=60% />

 ## Creating our Dataset
 All data is fetched using SQLite3 queries.
-The db file (10 tables) can be built by running code in file 01-build-db to get current stats
+The db file (10 tables) can be built by running code in file 01-build-db to get current data.
+Older data can be found [at this link](https://drive.google.com/file/d/1tQo3N20hWVBrsKv0WiReW1hhu2OxV1O4/view?usp=sharing)

 After starting from more than half a million crashes, the data was filtered to include crashes occurring between September 2017 and January 2021, I was left with over 60,000 intersection related accidents that occurred at one of Chicago’s 3000+ red light intersections.